connectedbits/process_pilot/docs/tasks.md

 ## Script Task

-This task represents work done by the execution process engine written in Javascript.
+This task represents work done by the execution process engine written in FEEL.

 ## Business Rule Task